R. Ravi Kumar

+R. Ravi Kumar is an Indian cardiac surgeon known for his work in robot-assisted cardiac surgery.
+He has been associated with several medical institutions in Chennai, including Chettinad Health City and MGM Hospital.

 Education

 R Ravi Kumar graduated from Stanley Medical College and obtained the FRCS from Edinburgh.
-He worked at the Harefield Hospital, UK, under Sir Magdi Yacoub involving himself with adult cardiac surgery including heart and lung transplant and aortic homografts.
-Dr Ravi Kumar then underwent surgical residency in Boston, MA, United States.
-Following this he worked with Dr Albert Starr in Portland, Oregon.
-He pursued his cardiothoracic residency at the University of Texas, South Western Medical Center, Dallas, Texas, U.S. He continued at the same institution as an advanced fellow in Heart & Lung Transplant and is UNOS (United Network for Organ Sharing), certifiable for Heart & Lung Transplant.
+He worked at the Harefield Hospital in the UK under Magdi Yacoub, involving himself with adult cardiac surgery including heart and lung transplant and aortic homografts.
+Kumar then underwent surgical residency in Boston in the United States.
+Following this he worked with Albert Starr in Portland, Oregon.
+He pursued his cardiothoracic residency at the University of Texas, South Western Medical Center in Dallas, Texas.
+He continued at the same institution as an advanced fellow in Heart & Lung Transplant and is UNOS (United Network for Organ Sharing), certifiable for Heart & Lung Transplant.
 He is a surgeon with American Board Certification in General Surgery and Cardiac Surgery who is also UNOS certifiable for heart and lung transplantation and ventricular assist devices.

+Career

+By 2010 and as of 2011, he was director of the Institute of Cardiovascular Disease, Robotic Surgery Center at the Chettinad Health City.
+By April 2014, he was senior interventional cardiologist at Global Health City in Chennai.
+In May 2016, he led a team of doctors at Chettinad Health City in performing the first robotic-assisted double valve replacement heart surgery.

+In 2019, he was senior transplant cardiologist at The Gleneagles Global Hospital Chennai, and associate director of the Heart and Lung Transplantation Institute.
+He was senior consultant and clinical lead of the Cardiology and Heart Failure Programme at MGM Healthcare in early 2022.